 Don’t use others to feel better about yourself, learn from others how to become better

-When we are distressed, we often need someone to unburden ourselves.
-While that is an understandable and even essential human need, it can become a dependence — and a debilitating dependence at that.
+When we are distressed, we often need someone to unburden ourselves to.
+While that is an understandable and even essential human need, it can become a dependence, and a debilitating dependence at that.
 We may start using, and abusing, others to feel better about ourselves.

 Do we have an alternative?
 Yes, certainly.
 We can’t change all the negativity around us, but we can change the negativity within us.
 If we look around us, we probably know some people who remain steady and cheerful even amid great difficulties.
-Being with them inspires us, increasing our faith in the resilience of the human spirit.
-If we could become like them, we could constantly have the company of someone inspiring?
+Being with them can inspire us, increasing our faith in the resilience of the human spirit.
+If we could become like them, we could constantly have the company of someone inspiring.
 Wouldn’t that be empowering?